April is Minority Health Month!

-About the Toledo-Lucas County Commission on Minority Health
+The Toledo-Lucas County Commission on Minority Health meets monthly.

 Vision: “Healthy and thriving racial and ethnic minority populations in Toledo and Lucas County, Ohio.”